pokemonAce241/2019SpringTeam12/README.md

 5) Verify Angular CLI is installed
     - Angular CLI (at least version 6.2.2)
       - Check version by running `ng -v` in terminal
-    - To install for the first time, open terminal and run "npm install -g @angular/cli"
+    - To install for the first time, open terminal and run `npm install -g @angular/cli`
       - Verify install with `ng -v`

 6) Verify MySQL is installed